Curriculum content and aims

 You will need to do regular homework to achieve a good standard of design work;

-you will need to keep a design folder for coursework and meet departmental and examination deadlines.
+You will need to keep a design folder for coursework and meet departmental and examination deadlines.

-How you will be assessed?
+How will you be assessed?

-- 60% controlled assessment (one final year project)
+- 50% NEA (one final year project)

-- 40% final written examination
+- 50% final written examination

 Students who successfully complete this course will be awarded a GCSE certificate in Design & Technology (Northern Examination & Assessment Board)